UKHomeOffice/engineering-guidance-and-standards/docs/standards/code-comments.md

 Comments in production deployments present potential security and performance risks.
 They can unintentionally expose sensitive information, such as API keys or debugging details, to unauthorized individuals.
 Additionally, comments may have a marginal impact on the code's size, which can affect performance in production environments.

 It is important to ensure that no comments are included in production code to mitigate these issues.
 The removal of comments from production code enhances security and optimizes code performance, ultimately leading to an improved user experience.

+Furthermore, note that some modern compilers and build tools may automatically strip comments from the compiled code during the production build process.
+While relying on automatic tools, it is still crucial for developers to follow best practices and ensure that no sensitive information or unnecessary comments are present in the codebase, even before the build process.

 #### Tools (for reference only)
 - **React/JavaScript/TypeScript/Node:**